 - Treating FAS

-- A discuss of current advice on level of 'safe' alcohol consumption for pregnant women
+- A discussion of current advice on the level of ‘safe’ alcohol consumption for pregnant women

 How alcohol damages an unborn baby